gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

     gcloud container node-pools delete default-pool --cluster gke-workshop-0
     ```

-    Now you should see only Nodes from a node-pool `new-pool`.
+    Now you should see only nodes from a node-pool `new-pool`.

 ## List available GKE Versions